-The Morehead-Cain Foundation, home of the first merit scholarship program in the United States, seeks an engaging professional to support the Morehead-Cain Scholars and coordinate its enrichment programs.
+The Morehead-Cain Foundation, home of the first merit scholarship program in the United States, seeks an engaging professional to advise the Morehead-Cain Scholars and lead its enrichment programs.

 Skills you’ll need

-The program coordinator has many of the same characteristics we seek in our scholars: innate optimism and empathy, curiosity and a lifelong love of learning, and exemplary character and integrity.
+A scholar advisor has many of the same characteristics we seek in our scholars: an innate curiosity about the world; a lifelong love of learning; influential leadership in their previous roles; and exemplary character composed of integrity, empathy, and optimism.
 In addition, you will need:

 - Superior communication skills, both written and oral (clarity, brevity, authenticity, spelling, grammar, and pizzazz)